-If an agency appointing authority is the source of the alleged harassment, the victim may report the harassing behavior directly to the Executive Director of the MSPB.
+If an agency appointing authority is the source of the alleged harassment, the victim may report the harassing behavior directly to the Executive Director of the MSPB at statepersonneldirector@mspb.ms.gov.
 The Executive Director shall promptly take reasonable steps to ensure the complaint is appropriately and effectively addressed by the responsible parties.
-Each appointing authority should ensure agency antiharassment policies are consistent with these guidelines and principles and a sample agency antiharassment policy can be found at the MSPB website.
+Each appointing authority should ensure agency anti-harassment policies are consistent with these guidelines and principles and a sample agency anti-harassment policy can be found at the MSPB website.

-5.7 CONFLICT OF INTEREST
+5.8 CONFLICT OF INTEREST